| Spread

 assigned bands.
 The two main signalspreading

+techniques are direct sequencing and frequency-hopping.
 Direct sequencing continuously distributes the data signal across

 a brad portion of the frequency band.